 Paul is the Finance & Corporate Services Director at Toi Ohomai Institute of Technology, based in Rotorua.
 He actively participates in a range of sports personally, but also enjoys following the sporting interests of his children.

 Over the years his interests have ranged from marathons to soccer and inline hockey at both a participant and administrative / management level.
 In addition he currently assists other sporting clubs as an honorary auditor.

 Paul firmly believes that keeping active is directly linked to keeping healthy and happy.
-With his background and experience in financial and administrative system support, he looks forward to the challenge of assisting Sport Bay of Plenty support its communities.
+With his background and experience in financial and administrative system support, he looks forward to the challenge of assisting Sport Bay of Plenty and helping the organisation support its communities.